ssurgents/ssurgents.github.io/README.md

 - [ ] online level browser with rating and sorting
 - [ ] in-app chart-maker (after Sonolus-0.7.x)

-### Phase 3: Level Generator
+### Phase 3: Level Generator?

+Intended for newly released or less well-known music, until human chart-makers get to it.
+Human-made beatmaps are still better in general, but generated beatmaps could be useful as a starting point.

 #### Levels
 - [ ] beatmap generator algorithm
-- [ ] generated levels for community-requested music (typically newly released music, before human chart-makers get to it)
+- [ ] generated levels for community-requested music

 #### Services
 - [ ] online beatmap generator for user-submitted music